 Sinusitis is an inflammation of the nasal sinuses.
 It may be a short-term, acute inflammation caused by bacterial infection following an infection such as the common cold.
-However, sinusitis can sometimes be a long term, chronic condition, complicated by allergies or structural problems in the nose.
+However, sinusitis can sometimes be a long term, chronic condition, complicated by allergies and/or structural problems in the nose, which can greatly affect quality of life.

 What are sinuses?